 Kharna (Day 2): It is a day before Chhath and the devotees fast for the whole day, which is broken late in the evening after sunset.
 A delicacy called kheer roti or kheer puri is prepared for dinner, which is consumed after offering it to the rising moon and the Goddess Ganga.
 From this point onward until the next 36 hours, the devotee goes on a fast till the last day of Chhath.

 Chhath (Day 3): The main day of the Chhath festival, the day is spent preparing the prasad at home.
 On the eve of this festival, all the members of the family along with the devotees go to a riverbank to make the offerings or Arghya to the setting sun.
 It is during this phase of Chhath Puja that the devotees offer prayers to the setting sun.

 Ritual rendition of regional folk songs, carried on through oral transmission from mothers and mothers-in-law to daughters and daughters-in-law, are sung on this occasion.

-Kosi: On the night of day three, a colorful event of Kosi is held.
-Here, lighted earthen lamps are kept under a canopy of five sugarcane sticks.
-The five sticks signify the human body made of Panchatattva (the five great elements - earth, water, fire, air and ether).
+On the night of day 3, a colourful event of Kosi is held.
+Here, lighted earthen lamps are kept under a canopy of 5 sugarcane sticks.
+The 5 sticks signify the human body made of Panchabhuta (the 5 great elements - earth, water, fire, air and ether).
 This is a symbolic ritual in Chhath Puja, performed especially in those families where marriage or childbirth has taken place recently.
 The lighted lamps signify the solar energy sustaining the human being.
-People perform this ritual at home, during late evening on day three after making the offering to the setting sun.
+People perform this ritual at home, during late evening on day 3 after making the offering to the setting sun.